If you’re worried you may be the victim of identity theft or a data breach, consider putting a credit freeze on your report.

 Are credit freezes effective against credit fraud?

 As mentioned, a credit freeze will make it difficult for identity thieves to open a new account in your name, but it will not stop them from using your current accounts.
-Unfortunately, according to the Bureau of Justice Statistics 2012 Victims of Identity Theft report, 85% of identity theft incidents involve the fraudulent use of existing account information, such as your credit card or bank account details.
-In these cases, credit freezes don’t help at all.
+Most identity theft incidents involve the fraudulent use of existing account information, such as your credit card or bank account details.
+In these cases, security freezes don’t help at all.

-However, in 2012, 1.1 million consumers had their personal information used to open a new account.
-In their cases, a credit freeze would have probably shielded them from fraud.
+However, more than a million consumers every year have their personal information used to open a new account.
+In their cases, a security freeze could shield them from fraud.